shibatch/nofreelunch/README.md

 features.

 * The guidelines aim to alleviate burnout problems for OSS developers.
-* The guidelines include portions of the existing code of conduct, but written to be as objective as possible concerning the criteria for identifying violations.
+* The guidelines include portions of the existing codes of conduct, but written to be as objective as possible concerning the criteria for identifying violations.
 * Clearly states the positioning, that it is non-binding, and that it